 Nike - Reuse a Shoe Program - turns used athletic shoes into new playground fields and running tracks

-Call your local solid waste agency to discard of household waste and electronics.
+Call your local solid waste agency to discard household waste and electronics.

 Don't forget you can also try to donate your items through companies like Good Will, Salvation Army and many local churches.
-Try to sell your items to stores like Plato's Closest and other resale stores.
+You can also try to sell your items to resale or thrift stores.
+Or try some of the many new apps to upload and sell items.

-If you all do our part we can help make a difference...
+If we all do our part we can help make a difference...
 Do you recycle?